-This is a source of modern world stress, depression and anxiety.
-That we think that we should be competent, adequate and achieving.
-This is life and not a race.
-It is good to be competent, adequate and achieving but what if we do not?
+This is a source of modern world stress, depression, and anxiety.
+That we think that we should be competent, adequate, and achieving; this is life and not a race.
+It is good to be responsible, sufficient, and fulfilling, but what if we do not?

-The second pattern is more destructive when we think that unhappiness is external caused.
-While the researches and studies mentioned it again and again that happiness is an inside job.
+The second pattern is more destructive when we think that unhappiness is externally caused while the researches and studies mentioned it again and again that happiness is an inside job.

 The same is the case with unhappiness.
 It is also an inside game.
 Things we can control are our locus of control.